marcelpetrick/DevNotes/BeenThereSeenThat/20230824_Google_Munich_GenAI/README.md

 [break]

 ## Use case implementation
-* use case implementation n product data img07
+* use case implementation on product data img07
 * use case: open source data-set from best buy (also see github for best buy data set)